|Major Groups > Boletes > Tylopilus > Tylopilus alboater|

 by Michael Kuo

-Tylopilus felleus is an impressive mushroom, distinguished from most other boletes by its substantial and reticulate stem, its extremely bitter taste, and its flesh-colored pore surface.
-It is widely distributed and common east of the Rocky Mountains; look for it under conifers or in mixed woods.
+Tylopilus felleus is an impressive, conifer-loving mushroom, distinguished from most other boletes by its substantial and reticulate stem, its extremely bitter taste, its pink pore surface, and its brown to tan colors.
+It is widely distributed and common east of the Rocky Mountains wherever conifers occur naturally.

-Ecology: Mycorrhizal with conifers and, occasionally, with hardwoods; growing alone or scattered; summer and fall; widely distributed east of the Rocky Mountains.
+Ecology: Mycorrhizal with conifers; growing alone, scattered, or gregariously; summer and fall; widely distributed east of the Rocky Mountains.
+The illustrated and described collections are from Pennsylvania, Michigan, and Québec.

-Cap: 5-30 cm; convex to broadly convex or nearly flat in age; dry; smooth, unpolished; sometimes becoming cracked; brown to tan, usually with cinnamon shades, becoming paler in age.
+Cap: 5–13 cm; convex, becoming broadly convex or nearly flat in age; dry; bald and softly leathery; unpolished; sometimes becoming cracked; brown, fading to to tan.

-Pore Surface: Whitish becoming pinkish to flesh-colored; sometimes bruising brownish; pores circular, 1-2 per mm; tubes to 2 cm.
+Pore Surface: White at first, becoming pink; bruising pinkish brown to brownish; pores circular, 1–2 per mm; tubes to 20 mm deep.

 Odor and Taste: Taste very bitter; odor not distinctive.